-Representations in Physics
+The Role of Representations in Physics Education

-Representation and knowledge construction
+Representation and meaning-making

-The role of mathematics in physics
+The role of conceptual understanding in mathematics and physics

 Variation Theory in the teaching and learning of physics